Spring in Vermont Photography Workshop

 Instructor(s): Kurt Budliger

 Spring in Vermont is one of the most magical times to be outdoors exploring the landscape with a camera.
 The streams are full, leaves bursting with near fluorescent greens and a variety of spring wildflowers blanket the forest floor.
-During this intensive weekend photography workshop we’ll explore and photograph some of the most stunning Vermont landscapes as they burst with spring color.
+During this intensive long weekend photography workshop we’ll explore and photograph some of the most stunning Vermont landscapes as they burst with spring color.

 - Gain a strong technical foundation in outdoor photography